National Assembly (Cape Verde)

-The unicameral National Assembly (Portuguese: Assembleia Nacional) is the legislative body of the Republic of Cabo Verde.
+The National Assembly (Portuguese: Assembleia Nacional) is the unicameral legislative body of the Republic of Cabo Verde.

 History

 National People's Assembly (1975–1991)

 The country's first legislative election took place in June 1975.
 The body was known as the National People's Assembly and its members came from the African Party for the Independence of Guinea and Cape Verde (PAIGC), which was the sole political party allowed to field candidates.
 They elected PAIGC Secretary-general Aristides Pereira President on 5 July 1975, when the country officially gained independence from Portugal.

-One-party elections were again held on 7 December 1980 with Pereira being re-elected unopposed by the Assembly on 12 February 1981.
+One-party parliamentary elections were again held on 7 December 1980 with Pereira being re-elected unopposed by the Assembly on 12 February 1981.
 That same year the Cape Verdean branch of the PAIGC, which was also the ruling party in Guinea-Bissau, was renamed African Party for the Independence of Cape Verde (PAICV).

-Elections for an enlarged 83-seat National People's Assembly took place on 7 December 1985.
+The 1985 parliamentary election for an enlarged 83-seat National People's Assembly took place on 7 December 1985.
 For the first time a few independent, PAICV-endorsed candidates won seats in the legislature.

 In 1990, Cape Verde became one of the first African countries to abandon one-party rule and embrace multiparty democracy.

 National Assembly (1991–2016)

 The first multiparty National Assembly elections took place on 13 January 1991.
 The ruling PAICV was soundly defeated by the opposition Movement for Democracy (MPD), which won 56 out of 79 seats compared to the PAICV's 23.
 The elections were considered transparent, free, and fair.

 In the next election, held on 17 December 1995, the number of Assembly seats was reduced from 79 to 72.
 The MPD won 50 seats and the PAICV won 21.
 The Democratic Convergence Party (PCD) won the remaining seat.

 After the elections on 14 January 2001, the Assembly has a total of 72 directly elected members who serve five-year terms.
 They are elected from 16 multi-member constituencies using the D'Hondt method of party-list proportional representation.

 Four parties and one coalition contested the election of 2001.
 They were the PAICV, MPD, Democratic Renewal Party (PRD), and the Social Democratic Party (PSD).
-Three parties - the Democratic Convergence Party (PCD), Democratic and Independent Cape Verdean Union (UCID), and the Labour and Solidarity Party (PTS) - formed a coalition known as the Democratic Alliance for Change (ADM).
-The election results are as follows:
+Three parties—the Democratic Convergence Party (PCD), Democratic and Independent Cape Verdean Union (UCID), and the Labour and Solidarity Party (PTS)—formed a coalition known as the Democratic Alliance for Change (ADM).
+The election results were as follows: